RSAstuffs/S-timate/README.md

 The other is RTL-SDR v5 based, my preference is RTL-SDR because it bypasses kernel-level noise.

-After extracting my near perfect S, I use Z3 solver to finish off what needs correction (In the case of Samsung's engineer key, T needs to be a perfect square).. and this allows me to break a RSA key :)
+After extracting my near perfect S, I use Z3 solver to finish off what needs correction.